 By adding pricing information, you can easily create a pricing comparison matrix.
 By shifting the color scheme or adding different accents you can easily highlight the preferred or most popular package.

-3. Highlighting one column using comparison table
+3. Highlighting one column using a comparison table

-Use a modern-looking 2 column comparison table to highlight differences between packages.
+Use a modern-looking 2-column comparison table to highlight differences between packages.
 Show your sales staff or even potential clients the benefits of your premium offering over the standard plan.
 This can be modified to add additional packages or offerings by adding additional columns.

 4. Showing preferred solution